Smartdevs17/baseleague/README.md

   - Groups bets into matches (same gameweek + matchId)
   - Settles matches based on results from ResultsConsumer (Chainlink Functions)
   - Distributes winnings to correct predictions
+  - Owner can refund unmatched single-sided bets in full (no platform fee) when a match never gets a second bettor

 ### Oracle Architecture